-Along with the Dutch De Stijl and the Swiss International style developed in the 1950s, Bauhaus still influences contemporary design.
+Along with the Dutch De Stijl and the Swiss International graphic style developed in the 1950s, Bauhaus still influences contemporary design.
 A famous example of a brand that clearly borrowed from the movement is Beats, with its recognizable logo and website that uses an asymmetric grid.

 2. Flat 2.0

 Although the graphic design world lauds the concepts of simplicity and minimalism (more on which later), a purely geometric design rarely satisfies.

 Flat design was first introduced in a digital setting in the early 2000s by Microsoft.
 Making the basis of the Metro design language used in Windows 8 and influencing Apple’s iOS7, by the mid-2010s, it became the norm in digital settings.

 Adopted by brands from all over, it found its way into all spheres of graphic design, even making the style-of-choice for numerous websites:

 As an aesthetic direction that was simplified to the maximum, it lacked depth, character, and, most importantly, usability.

 However, it all changed with Google’s Material Design language.
 A slight update that sought to add depth to the two-dimensional design, Material Design, or Flat 2.0 rapidly became preferred of all the graphic styles.

 These days, it makes the basis of many breath-taking design solutions.
 From websites to apps to graphics, it’s a popular style that, once again, puts usability over aesthetics.